A Novel Generator with Auxiliary Branch for Improving GAN Performance: Background

-To show the validity of our hypothesis, we conducted simple experiments: we replaced the residual block with the dense block~\cite{huang2017densely} which propagates the previous information to the latter much better.
+To validate of our hypothesis, we conducted simple experiments: we replaced the residual block with the dense block~\cite{huang2017densely} which propagates the previous information to the latter much better.
 In our experiments, we used BigGAN as the baseline model and evaluated the GAN performance in terms of IS and FID on the CIFAR-10~\cite{krizhevsky2009learning} and CIFAR-100~\cite{krizhevsky2009learning} datasets.
-The detailed descriptions of the network architectures and evaluation metrics are will be explained in Section~\ref{subsec:3.2} and~\ref{subsec:4.1}.
-Table~\ref{table1} summarizes the experimental results.
-As shown in Table~\ref{table1}, when replacing the residual block with the dense block, the GAN performances are improved on both datasets.
+The detailed descriptions of the network architectures and evaluation metrics will be explained in Section~\ref{subsec:3.2} and~\ref{subsec:4.1}, respectively.
+As shown in Table~\ref{table1} summarizing the experimental results, when replacing the residual block with the dense block, the GAN performances are improved on both datasets.
 In addition, to match the number of network parameters, we conducted ablation studies that increase the channel dimensions of the residual block (Residual* in Table~\ref{table1}).
 Although Residual* shows better performance than the residual block, it is still weak compared with the dense block.
-That means even with the same number of network parameters, the dense block is more effective to achieve the fine GAN performance than the residual block.
+That means even with the same number of network parameters, the dense block is more effective to achieve fine GAN performance than the residual block.
 Based on these results, we expect that the GAN performance could be improved by propagating the information in the earlier layers to the latter ones well.